By Tim Lambert

 Not surprisingly Hoddesdon later grew into a market town.
 (In those days there were few shops and usually, if you wanted to buy or sell anything you went to market).
 In 1253 the king granted permission for a market and an annual fair to be held in Hoddesdon.
 (In the Middle Ages fairs were like markets but they were held only once a year).
 Afterward, Hoddesdon was a busy little market town though it only had a population of several hundred.

 Like the rest of England, Hoddesdon suffered severely when the Black Death struck in 1348-49 but it soon recovered.
-In the Middle Ages Hoddesdon was on a main road from London to the north and no doubt the townspeople benefited from the traffic passing through the town. n In the Middle Ages the Church ran the only hospitals.
+In the Middle Ages Hoddesdon was on the main road from London to the north and no doubt the townspeople benefited from the traffic passing through the town. n In the Middle Ages the Church ran the only hospitals.
 There was a hospital in Hoddesdon.

 In the 16th century and 17th century there were many inns in Hoddesdon and the town continued to flourish.
 However, like all towns in those days, Hoddesdon suffered from outbreaks of plague.
 It struck Hoddesdon in 1603, 1612, 1625, and 1666.